tokahuke/ryan/readme.md

 /><br>
 <em align="center">Say hello to Ryan!</em>
 </p>

-# Ryan: a configuration language for the practical programmer

 <p >
 Ryan is a minimal programming language that produces JSON (and therefore YAML) as